 Activated charcoal for skin

 In recent years, activated charcoal has become one of the most popular and widely-used ingredients in skincare.
-From face masks to scrubs, it’s now common to find charcoal in pretty much everything in the skincare aisle.
+From face masks to scrubs, you can find charcoal in pretty much everything in the skincare aisle.

 Many of these products claim that the charcoal within will cure acne, draw out oil and remove impurities from the skin.
 The evidence for this seems to be mostly anecdotal; some users swear by charcoal’s ability to cleanse their skin, while others don’t seem to see any effect at all.